 When you dedicate all your effort and resources to make your clients successful, you will earn their trust, you will get better results, your team will fill they have an impact, you will get more appreciation, more positive feedback, more respect, and basically YOU will be more successful.

 This strategy is called “The strategy of Preeminence” defined by the #1 business accelerator expert Jay Abraham (No affiliation).
-Jay used it for business but it is applied beautifully also in the corporate world or any other work environemnt.
+Jay used it for business but it is applied beautifully also in the corporate world or any other work environment.

 Type 1 Client